Senior Research Scientist, Partners of Our Children - Social Work

 - Wellbeing of Families and Households

 Joseph is a social welfare scholar with expertise in the demographic analysis of social service administrative data.
-He have published 3 peer-revised articles (with 6 more under preparation), 1 book chapter, 1 invited review, and 15 peer-reviewed conference papers.
+He has published 3 peer-revised articles (with 6 more under preparation), 1 book chapter, 1 invited review, and 15 peer-reviewed conference papers.
 He currently directs the Data Science and Research Informatics Group (RIG) at Partners for Our Children (POC) in the University of Washington School of Social Work (SSW).
 The main activities of the RIG focus on two major efforts: 1. the automation and display of various demographic metrics concerning the activities of the Washington State child welfare system via the Washington State Child Well-Being Data Portal (http://pocdata.org/), and 2. more traditional research projects involving detailed analyses of specific features of the social service system in Washington and throughout the US.
 Joseph is also planning to establish a graduate certificate program in social service informatics within the SSW.